tschemic/RNAseq_analysis_Cauris/README.md

 The `blast_analysis.sh` script creates a BLAST database from C. albicans protein fasta sequences and performs BLASTp with all C. auris proteins supplied in fasta format on this database to find homologues.
-A results file is included in the repository (`blast.result`).
+A results file (text and excel) is included in the repository (`blast.result`, `Ortho.xlsx`).